sraj/Swift-SRWebClient/README.md

 ````

 ## Acknowledgment

-Some parts of code and API naming conventions are inspired by [Agent](https://github.com/hallas/agent) Framework.
+Some API's names are similar to [Agent](https://github.com/hallas/agent) Framework.
 Licensed under MIT.
 Thanks to Christoffer Hallas for his contribution.